zeroknowledgediscovery/quasinet/README.md

 Infer non-local structural dependencies in genomic sequences.
 Genomic sequences are esentially compressed encodings of phenotypic information.
 This package provides a novel set of tools to extract long-range structural dependencies in genotypic data that define the phenotypic outcomes.
 The key capabilities implemented here are as follows:

-1. computing the q-net given a database of nucleic acid sequences, which is a family of conditional inference trees capturing the predictability of each nucleotide position given the rest of the genome.
+1. Compute the Quasinet (Q-net) given a database of nucleic acid sequences.
+The Q-net is a family of conditional inference trees that capture the predictability of each nucleotide position given the rest of the genome.
+The constructed Q-net for COVID-19 and Influenza A H1N1 HA 2008-9 is shown below.

 COVID-19                   |  INFLUENZA
 :-------------------------:|:-------------------------: